 Shifting Risk of Order Placement

-You have likely heard the old adage, “Don’t trip over dollars chasing pennies”.
+You have likely heard the adage, “Don’t trip over dollars chasing pennies.”
 This is the best way that I can explain the idea of a new trader pushing himself to trade online without the help of a commodity broker before being truly ready.
-One of the biggest benefits of using a broker is to shift the risk of error in trade placement from yourself to your brokerage firm, or more specifically your broker.
+One of the biggest benefits of using a broker is to shift the risk of error in trade placement from yourself to your brokerage firm or, more specifically, your broker.

 Many of the mistakes made by inexperienced online traders stem from a lack of emotional stability.
-Whether looking to get out of a trade gone bad or to take a profit on well speculated position, exiting a market can be psychologically challenging.
-A good futures broker can’t save you from yourself, but he may be able to eliminate some of the risk by being aware of your positions.
+Whether looking to get out of a trade gone wrong or to take a profit on a well-speculated position, exiting a market can be psychologically challenging.
+A good futures broker can’t save you from yourself, but he may be able to eliminate some of the risks by being aware of your positions.

 Margin Call Management

 While most retail traders don't fully understand SPAN, or Standard Portfolio Analysis of Risk, a seasoned commodity option broker should.
-It is difficult to put a monetary value on the ability to alleviate a margin call without wiring money, or completely liquidating positions.
-Working with a commodity broker opens the door to possible margin adjustments such as buying or selling options as a hedge against current positions, or trading futures contracts that counter the risk of your current option portfolio.
-These types of moves, if done correctly, will not only appease the margin department, but they will generally reduce the volatility of your positions.
+It is difficult to put a monetary value on the ability to alleviate a margin call without wiring money or completely liquidating positions.
+Working with a commodity broker opens the door to possible margin adjustments, such as buying or selling options as a hedge against current positions or trading futures contracts that counter the risk of your current option portfolio.
+If done correctly, these types of moves will not only appease the margin department but will generally reduce the volatility of your positions.
 If you are unaware of the mechanics of SPAN working with a broker, or at least having one as a back-up to your online trading ventures, will be well worth the commission paid should you ever get into a tight margin situation.